Program

 Experiential Learning

-Students will be exposed to a wide variety of communication disorders through observations and participation in activities and at the Northeastern University Speech-Language and Hearing Center.
-Externship in schools, hospitals, or other relevant settings will also broaden students’ exposure and prepare them for graduate study or employment.
+Students will be exposed to a wide variety of communication disorders through observations and participation in activities both on-campus, in the Northeastern University Speech-Language and Hearing Center, and off-campus at externships in schools, hospitals, or other related settings.
+These experiences will expand students’ exposure to the field and prepare them for graduate study or employment.

 Sarah Young-Hong